 As the research volume in social psychology continues to grow rapidly over time, human researchers face increasing limitations in their ability to absorb findings from the scientific literature when generating new hypotheses.
 This problem requires rethinking how researchers process existing findings when generating new research hypotheses.
-Human researchers may consequently hyperspecialize and miss relevant connections to other subfields, and may use heuristics that lead to overweighting newsworthy findings and underweighting those from different countries and cultures.
-We next discuss potential contributions as well as limitations of using large language models as they become more and more ubiquitous.
+Human researchers may consequently hyperspecialize and miss relevant connections to other subfields and may use heuristics that lead to overweighting newsworthy findings and underweighting those from different countries and cultures.
+We next discuss potential contributions as well as the limitations of using LLMs as they become more and more ubiquitous.

 In this work, we have used LLMs to generate social psychology hypotheses.
 We believe that LLMs can be leveraged in many other ways to assist the research process.
-It's important to note that an empirical evaluation comparing the performance of Large Language Models (LLMs) and human experts is essential before these alternative applications of LLMs can be recommended for use in research practices.
+It is important to note that an empirical evaluation comparing the performance of LLMs and human experts is essential before these alternative applications of LLMs can be recommended for use in research practices.
 First, in addition to generating hypotheses that are novel and relevant to the field of social psychology, LLMs can now also be used to provide a theoretical justification as well as practical implications of the generated hypotheses.
-For instance, LLMs can be prompted to provide "contextualized hypotheses" where along with the hypothesis they can provide information about the proposed relationships, relevant literature, theoretical frameworks, and potential mechanisms.
+For instance, LLMs can be prompted to provide "contextualized hypotheses," where along with the hypothesis they can provide information about the proposed relationships, relevant literature, theoretical frameworks, and potential mechanisms.
 This will offer a more comprehensive understanding of the generated hypotheses and their place within the broader scientific context, in our case the social psychology context.
 Second, LLMs can be queried to not just generate hypothesis, but when given a specific hypothesis, they can be asked what would be the experimental design or analysis method that would be appropriate.
 These aspects of language models can enable psychology researchers to accelerate research productivity by generating empirical tests which address new research hypotheses.
-Third, LLMs can potentially help in sifting through the massive amounts of published literature by providing summaries, identifying key trends, and pinpointing relevant research, thus aiding in effective literature review.
-Finally, as some recent research suggests, LLMs can be considered as a participant in a social psychology study (Hagendorff, 2023) since it can be said to consider the opinions and thoughts of multitude of people.
-Hence, LLMs have the potential to be used a vital tool by social psychology researchers.
+Third, LLMs can potentially help in sifting through the massive amounts of published literature by providing summaries, identifying key trends, and pinpointing relevant research, thus aiding in